Microneedling: a powerful, under-researched hair loss therapy

 What about microneedling every day with a 0.25 mm or 0.5 mm needle length?

-Before we go further, it’s important to note that the absence of evidence does not imply evidence against any treatment protocol.
+As stated earlier, it’s important to note that the absence of evidence does not imply evidence against any treatment protocol.

 There are some YouTube personalities claiming to see great microneedling results from microneedling nightly with a 0.25mm and then immediately applying topicals.
 There are some men on HairLossTalk who are demonstrating results from microneedling every night with a 1.0mm roller.